>

 When gambling isn’t fun, it can affect all areas of a person’s life.
 The below are a few examples of warning signs that might indicate a problem.
 The more signs a person exhibits, the greater the likelihood that they may have lost control of their gambling.

-Last night he told his spouse he was working late; he was really at the casino.
+Last night they told their spouse they were working late; they were really at the casino.

 Lying about how often or how much someone gambles is a sign of a problem.

-She’s absent from work a lot and is unable to keep up with her workload.
+They are absent from work a lot and are unable to keep up with their workload.

 Those most at risk are often absent from school, work or important social activities because they’re gambling.

-He missed his son’s birthday.
-He couldn’t leave the slot machine he was playing.
+They missed their child’s birthday.
+They couldn’t leave the slot machine they were playing.

 Those with gambling problems often neglect family or personal needs and responsibilities to keep gambling.